 Some minimalist hiking shoes are easier to carry than others – because they come equipped with pull tabs so you can hang them on the outside of your backpack.
 You should choose this option if you plan to do activities such as rock climbing that will keep both of your hands occupied so you can easily slip the shoes on and off.

 Depending on how experienced or how durable your feet are in the hiking setting, you may find that some minimalist hiking boots do not provide enough impact protection on the soles of the shoes.
 After miles and miles of hiking over gravel, hard pack, or boulders, some minimalist shoes could leave your feet feeling sore and even bruised.

 Some hikers see this as a necessary compromise for shedding the weight of the regular hiking boot.
-But others could find that thin-soled shoes are not something they can get used to.
+Others could find that thin soled shoes are not something they can get used to.
 If you’re looking for more protection for the bottoms of your feet, minimalist hiking boots with a sole at least 4 mm of protection between your foot and the rocks is ideal.

-Minimalist hiking footwear vary widely in the shape and size of the toe box.
-Many minimalist hiking shoes have adopted the style of having individual toe pockets, so that the shoe fits tight to the skin like a glove.
-In general this is a fairly polarizing design feature.
-Most hikers know right away weather this is a feature that they want.
+Minimalist hiking footwear varies widely in the shape and size of the toe box.
+Many minimalist hiking shoes have adopted the style of having individual toe pockets so that the shoe fits tight to the skin like a glove.
+In general, this is a fairly polarizing design feature.
+Most hikers know right away whether this is a feature that they want or not.

 Many researchers claim that this feature allows the foot to tread on the ground in a more natural way, as though you were completely barefoot.
 Although this barefoot feeling can be very desirable, especially compared to having your foot locked up in a heavy duty hiker, some can’t stomach the feeling of heaving their toes separated into individual compartments.